• About

 closeup of lavender leaves growing

 You’re likely more familiar with the little purple buds of the lavender plant, which are what is generally used to make all the lavender-scented body products, room sprays, and of course, essential oil.
+They’re also what’s generally called for recipes using lavender, though some also use lavender leaves.

 That part of the plant is the flower.
 Like other plants, lavender uses its leaves for photosynthesis.
 While your lavender plant might produce a number of little buds, it will be covered in many times more leaves.
 Learning how to use them expands how much you can do with your lavender crop.